hakhuong/Build-Customer-Data-Pipeline-in-SQLite-with-Python/README.md

     - Users should be able to run this overall program for 1 day, 2 days or 3 days.
     - Users may have additional datasets to run against as well with missing days in between

+## Analytics
-- Once the data is imported, data is used to answer these following requests:
+- Once the data is imported, data is used to answer these following Analytics requests:
     - Cleaned and scrubed as required
     - Identify the Top 5 customers based on spending
     - Identify the Top 3 products being sold